 Here’s some of the things you may hear:

 Every afternoon, each youth group plans its own schedule.
 A number of activities are available, such as sports tournaments, going out into the community on ministry projects, various other on-campus activities, or a group may plan their own off-campus excursion.

-Hour-long seminars on Wed, Thurs, Fri for students.
+Hour-long seminars on Wed, Thurs, Fri, and Sat for students.
 Some youth groups like to have all their students attend the same track, while others leave it up to each student to choose the track that appeals to them.
 Youth workers can attend these tracks, or they have the option to attend a Youth Worker Track.

 Scheduled debriefing time for groups to meet.

 A Momentum Ministry in which students spend 3 weeks on tour nationally in June and July on a ministry team prior to Momentum.

 The inner-city training centers through Momentum Ministry Partners in Los Angeles and Philadephia.

 Flower fundraiser through Living Color Fundraiser